nitkiew2/CMSE381_final_project/README.md

 final report.pdf - final writeup for the project

 Final Project.Rmd - the R markdown file used to compile the final report.
+Best to download and open with RStudio

 SAT_score_conversion.csv - data for the markdown file, used to convert raw SAT numbers of correct quuestions to the 800-1600 score